 The Berkeley Group presents annual greenhouse gas (GHG) emissions within its annual report.
 Details on the methodology adopted to calculate emissions can be found in the supporting information available below.

-There is no stand-alone sustainability report for 2014 or 2013.
+There is no stand-alone sustainability report for 2013 onwards.
 Details of our approach to sustainability as part of our integrated business framework, Our Vision, can be found within our Annual Reports and Our Vision sub reports.

 Woodberry Down lies in the north-west of the London Borough of Hackney.
 Having fallen into disrepair, in 2002, Hackney Council undertook a full structural assessment of the estate with a view to remaking the place.
 Three years later, Berkeley was selected as the preferred developer to work in partnership with the Council and Genesis Housing on the regeneration of Woodberry Down.